skyler-myers-db/datapact/README.md

 ### Why DataPact?

 *   **Zero-Config Start:** Run validations without any setup.
-DataPact automatically creates a default catalog and table to store your results history.
+DataPact automatically creates a default catalog and table (`datapact_main.results.run_history`) to store your results history.
 *   **100% Programmatic:** Define your entire validation suite in a simple YAML file.
 Create, run, and manage tests from your local CLI or a CI/CD pipeline.
 No UI clicking required.
 *   **Fully Serverless:** Built for efficiency.
-DataPact uses lightweight Serverless Notebooks for orchestration and powerful Serverless SQL Warehouses for query execution, minimizing cost and operational overhead.
+DataPact uses a local client for orchestration and powerful Serverless SQL Warehouses for all query execution, minimizing cost and operational overhead.
-*   **Source Agnostic:** Validate data from any source system that can be connected to Unity Catalog through federation (e.g., PostgreSQL, MySQL, Snowflake) against a Databricks target.
-Also perfect for Databricks-to-Databricks validation (e.g., Bronze vs. Silver).
+*   **Source Agnostic:** Validate data from any source system connected to Unity Catalog through federation (e.g., PostgreSQL, MySQL, Snowflake) against a Databricks target.
+Perfect for Databricks-to-Databricks validation (e.g., Bronze vs. Silver).
 *   **Scalable & Parallel:** Each table validation runs as a separate, parallel task in a Databricks Job, allowing you to test dozens or hundreds of tables concurrently.
-*   **Rich Validations:** Go beyond simple row counts.
-DataPact supports aggregate comparisons (SUM, AVG), per-row hash validation, null count analysis, and more.
+*   **Rich Validations & Reporting:** Go beyond simple row counts.
+DataPact supports aggregate comparisons, per-row hash validation, and null count analysis.
+It logs detailed, structured `VARIANT` results to a Delta table for historical analysis, auditing, and building data quality dashboards.
-*   **Persistent, Queryable Reporting:** Automatically log detailed validation results to a Delta table.
-The results are stored in a `VARIANT` column, allowing for easy, powerful, and native querying of your data quality history in Databricks SQL.

-### Architecture Overview

-DataPact operates on a simple but powerful three-layer model:

-1.  **Remote Control (CLI):** The `datapact` command-line tool, running on your local machine or in a CI/CD pipeline.
-It reads your configuration and instructs the Databricks workspace.
-2.  **Control Plane (Serverless Notebooks):** The CLI dynamically generates a multi-task Databricks Job.
-Each task is a Python script that runs on ephemeral, serverless compute.
-This layer orchestrates the tests and builds the necessary SQL queries.
-3.  **Execution Engine (Serverless SQL Warehouse):** The Python control plane sends all data-intensive SQL queries to a specified Serverless SQL Warehouse.
-This is where the high-performance comparison of your source and target data occurs.

 ---

-### Live Demo in 5 Minutes
+### See DataPact in Action: The Comprehensive Demo

-See DataPact in action with a realistic, high volume dataset without using your own data.
+See DataPact's full potential with a realistic, large scale demo that showcases all advanced features and edge cases without using your own data.

 #### Prerequisites

 1.  **Databricks Workspace:** A Databricks workspace with Unity Catalog enabled.
 2.  **Permissions:** Permissions to create catalogs, schemas, tables, and run jobs.
 3.  **Python >= 3.10:** A local Python environment.
-4.  **Databricks CLI:** [Download the Databricks CLI](https://docs.databricks.com/aws/en/dev-tools/cli/install) and authenticate your local machine with your workspace using token authentication:
+4.  **Databricks CLI:** [Install the Databricks CLI](https://docs.databricks.com/en/dev-tools/cli/install.html) and configure it.
+For a seamless experience, we recommend adding a `datapact_warehouse` key to your profile in `~/.databrickscfg`:

-    ```bash
-    databricks configure --profile my-profile
+    ```ini
+    [my-profile]
+    host = ...
+    token = ...
+    datapact_warehouse = "Your Serverless Warehouse Name"
     ```

 #### Step 1: Install DataPact

 Clone this repository and install the package in editable mode.
 ```bash
 git clone git@github.com:skyler-myers-db/datapact.git
 cd datapact